TareqHasan18/CyberSecurity_BootCamp_Project_1/README.md

 |  Web-1*        |  No                   |  10.0.0.9                    |
 |   Web-2*       |   No                  |   10.0.0.10                   |
 |  Web-3(ELK )*  |NO                   |10.2.0.4|
-    - --All these VMs can only be accessed from the Jump-Box-Provissioner--
+    - All these VMs can only be accessed from the Jump-Box-Provissioner.